 The Switch allows groups of users to be listed and configured with a shared set of privileges.
 The SNMP version may also be set for a listed group of SNMP managers.
-Thus, a group of SNMP managers can be created to view read-only information or receive traps using SNMP v.1 while assigning a higher level of security to another group, granting read/write privileges using SNMP v.3.
+Thus, you may create a group of SNMP managers that are allowed to view read-only information or receive traps using SNMP v.1 while assigning a higher level of security to another group, granting read/write privileges using SNMP v.3.